teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 >    > <comment-title> Different Report Formats </comment-title>
 >    >
 >    > The `diff` tool allows you to create different outputs, depending on what you want to achieve.
-In this case, the HTML report contains colours to highlight the changes between both texts, which makes it really useful for to quickly identify for researchers.
+In this case, the HTML report contains colours to highlight the changes between both texts, which makes it really useful for researchers to quickly identify.
 If you want to extract information automatically, the option `text file, side by side` could also be helpful.
 >    {: .comment}
 >
 {: .hands_on}

 We get two new files as a result.
-The HTML report and a text report it is based on, the raw output, in txt format.
+The HTML report and the text report it is based on the raw output in txt format.

 > <question-title></question-title>
 >
-> 1. What is the first difference between both texts visualised in the HTML report?
+> 1. What is the first difference between the two texts visualised in the HTML report?
 >
 > > <solution-title></solution-title>
 > >